FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

     *  PKCS11_TEST_PREPROVISIONED_SUPPORT

-Pre-provisioned device credential test can not be enabled with other provision method.
+Pre-provisioned device credential test can not be enabled with other provisioning mechanisms.
 It must be run in the following conditions:

 * Enable **PKCS11_TEST_PREPROVISIONED_SUPPORT** and the other provisioning mechanisms must be disabled
 * Only one of the key function, **PKCS11_TEST_RSA_KEY_SUPPORT** or **PKCS11_TEST_EC_KEY_SUPPORT**, enabled